rabutler-usbr/knnstdisagg/README.md

 ### QA/QC

+#### Base Statistics

 The knnstdisagg package also includes plotting functionality to assist with QA/QC.
-Plots of monthly statistics (), annual statistics (same as monthly), annual cdf, and a monthly cdf for each month can be created using `plot()`.
+Plots of monthly statistics (mean, max, min, variance, lag-1 correlation, and skew), annual statistics (same as monthly), annual cdf, and a monthly cdf for each month can be created using `plot()`.
 Each call to plot works for one site.
+A `bin_size` must be specified; this is the moving window that all statistics on the disaggregated data are computed accross.
 Looking at Glenwood Springs monthly statistics:

 ``` r
 p <- plot(